rraeyyi/News-popularity-automation/Project3.md

 This report analyzes data on almost 40,000 articles published by Mashable throughout the years 2013 and 2014.
-Although the original data set includes information on 61 different features about the articles, this report excludes and condenses some of those and focuses on the following 9 variables:
+Although the original data set includes information on 61 different features about the articles, this report excludes some of those and condenses others so that we may focus on the following 10 variables:

 | Name                 | Definition                                                                       |
 |:---------------------|:---------------------------------------------------------------------------------|